 - In general : No, there is no soap, body soap, shampoo, toothbrush, bath towels, etc. that you would normally find in a hotel.
 It is normal to buy everything yourself.

-In Osaka Weekly House : Shared shower rooms are equipped with body soap and rinse-in shampoo.
+In Osaka Weekly House : Shared shower rooms are equipped with body soap and 2 in one shampoo.
 Toothbrushes, razors, and other amenities are sold for 150 yen.
 Laundry detergent is available at the laundry, and hand soap is available in the washroom for free.

 - What kind of items are available in the shared kitchen?